httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 A specification might not use HTTP according to the criteria above and still define an application that relies upon HTTP in some manner.
-For example, an application might wish to avoid re-specifying parts of the message format, but change others; or, it might want to use a different set of methods.
+For example, an application might wish to avoid re-specifying parts of the message format, but change other aspects of the protocol's operation; or, it might want to use a different set of methods.

 Doing so brings more freedom to modify protocol operations, but loses at least a portion of the benefits outlined above, as most HTTP implementations won't be easily adaptable to these changes,